-As the person who has lived in the city for many years, I have finally decided to write a blog post about it!
+As a Russian who has lived in Moscow for many years, I have finally decided to write a blog post about it, incredible! 🙂

 The list below is for people who have time and/or the desire to see some attractions in Moscow.